zweukhot/be-coding-challenge/README.md

 While you have full control to model the entities as you see fit you should keep the following guidelines in mind.

-We should track at least the following information about people and data should be editable to account for normal scenarios that come up in real life.
+Details about a person and their relationships should be editable.
+At a minimum you should use the following traits to describe a person:
 - First name
 - Last name
 - Phone number